Home » Indonesia » Comparing KPPA vs PT vs PMA in Indonesia

 The requirements for PT PMA in Bali are similar to the rest of Indonesia: a minimum investment plan of IDR 10 billion ($630,000) (excluding land and buildings), a business plan, detailed use of funds, and compliance with the Negative Investment List stipulating the allowed foreign ownership percentage for different industries.
 Furthermore, specific licenses may be required based on the business activities.

-How to establish a PT PMA in Indonesia?
+How can I establish a PT PMA in Indonesia?

-To establish a PT PMA in Indonesia, investors must prepare a detailed business plan and submit an investment plan to the BKPM (Indonesia Investment Coordinating Board).
+To establish a PT PMA in Indonesia, investors must prepare a detailed business and investment plan and submit it to the BKPM (Indonesia Investment Coordinating Board).
 Once approved, the necessary incorporation documents should be prepared and legalized, and the company must be registered with the Ministry of Law and Human Rights.
 Following registration, obtain required licenses and operational permits, register for tax, and complete other post-incorporation procedures.

 How much does it cost to set up a PMA in Bali?